wzc520pyfm/ant-design-x-vue/README.md

 ## Usage

-First, install packages `ant-design-vue` and `ant-design-x-vue` to you project, you can run below commands in your project directory:
+First, install packages `ant-design-vue` and `ant-design-x-vue` to your project, you can run following commands in your project directory:

 > pnpm add ant-design-vue ant-design-x-vue

-Second, import components from lib ant-design-x-vue:
+Second, import components from `ant-design-vue` library:

 ```ts
 <script setup lang="ts">